UniqueClone/CS401-HW2/README.md

 Use `make train` to retrain the model from scratch and then to run the output.

 Use `make setup` to install all the required modules with pip from 'requirements.txt'.

+## Report
+Report available in repo, saved as Report.md